 Click on the question to expose the answer:

-What is naturopathic medicine?
+What is Naturopathic Medicine?

-What is a naturopathic doctor?
+What is a Naturopathic Doctor?

-Naturopathic doctors are provincially-regulated primary care providers.
-With extensive education, including a pre-med degree and four years of training at an accredited naturopathic college, NDs integrate standard medical diagnostics with a broad range of natural therapies.
+Naturopathic Doctors, sometimes referred to as “NDs”, are provincially-regulated primary care providers.
+They are general practitioners of natural medicine.
+With extensive education, including a pre-med science study and four years of training at an accredited Naturopathic college, NDs integrate standard medical diagnostics with a broad range of natural therapies.
 NDs are eclectic, each with a slightly different approach, but they all believe that balancing the mind, body and environment is the path to optimal health because it supports the body’s natural ability to heal itself.
-Naturopathic doctors are also experts at early detection, prevention and treatment of chronic disease, and their personalized treatment plans work with each individual patient’s lifestyle and body chemistry.
+Naturopathic Doctors are also experts at early detection, prevention and treatment of chronic disease, and their personalized treatment plans work with each individual patient’s lifestyle and body chemistry.

-What can I expect from my first visit to a naturopathic doctor?
+What can I expect from my first visit to a Naturopathic Doctor?

 During the first visit, your ND wants to get to know you as a person, what your health goals are and how you have managed your health in the past.
 Expect to be there for an hour or more to give your ND adequate time to complete the picture.
 As well as performing a physical exam based on your health complaints, your ND will also ask you about your mental, emotional and spiritual health, your diet and lifestyle, and treatments you may be receiving from other health care providers.
 By the end of the visit, your ND will present an individualized treatment plan and may suggest further testing.

-How do I pay for a visit to a naturopathic doctor?
+How do I pay for a visit to a Naturopathic Doctor?

 Currently, OHIP does not cover visits to a naturopathic doctor.
 However, most extended healthcare plans include naturopathic medicine, so check with your provider to see the amount of your coverage.

-Do naturopathic doctors have specialties?
+Do Naturopathic Doctors have specialties?

-What conditions can naturopathic doctors treat?
+What conditions can Naturopathic Doctors treat?

-Are there naturopathic doctors who are also medical doctors?
+Are there Naturopathic Doctors who are also medical doctors?

-No. None of Ontario’s naturopathic doctors are licensed medical doctors.
+No. None of Ontario’s Naturopathic Doctors are licensed medical doctors.
 There are some NDs in Ontario who were medical doctors before coming to Canada, and then decided to train as NDs once they arrived here, but they are not licensed as MDs in Canada.
-There are also some medical doctors who have an interest in natural therapies and integrative health care, but they do not have specialized training in all of the disciplines covered by naturopathic medicine and are not registered NDs.
+There are also some medical doctors who have an interest in natural therapies and integrative health care, but they do not have specialized training in all of the disciplines covered by Naturopathic medicine and are not registered NDs.

-Are naturopathic doctors regulated in Ontario?
+Are Naturopathic Doctors regulated in Ontario?

-How do I confirm a naturopathic doctor’s qualifications?
+How do I confirm a Naturopathic Doctor’s qualifications?